py-bbn

 Cluster potentials.

-cquery(Y: str, e: Dict[str, str], h: Dict[str, str]) DataFrame
+cquery(Y: str, e: dict[str, str], h: dict[str, str]) DataFrame

 Counterfactual query.